Bad (album): Composition and lyrics

-Bad primarily incorporates pop, dance, and R&B. The album also explores other genres such as funk, soul, jazz, and hard rock.
-Jon Pareles of The New York Times describes the album as a "gleaming, high-tech dance record".
-The album is heavier and more "aggressive" than Thriller, with Jackson moving away from the heavy-groove sound and high-pitched vocals of his prior records.
+Bad primarily incorporates dance-pop and R&B. It also explores other genres such as funk, soul, jazz, and hard rock.
+Jon Pareles of The New York Times described Bad as a "gleaming, high-tech dance record".
+It is heavier and more "aggressive" than Thriller, with Jackson moving away from the heavy-groove sound and high-pitched vocals of his prior records.
+Writing for NPR Music, Ken Tucker highlighted the "rough, upbeat" music.
 Stephen Thomas Erlewine of AllMusic noted that Bad moved Jackson "deeper into hard rock, deeper into schmaltzy adult contemporary, deeper into hard dance – essentially taking each portion of Thriller to an extreme, while increasing the quotient of immaculate studiocraft."
-Upon listening to the album prior to its release, Howard Applebaum, who was one of 50 people invited to Jackson's Encino home to listen to it, described it as "kind of a stretch within the genre of contemporary hit radio and urban music.
+Howard Applebaum, who was one of 50 people invited to Jackson's Encino home to listen to Bad before its release, described it as "kind of a stretch within the genre of contemporary hit radio and urban music.
 It's cooler sounding, a little more jazzy in spots".

-The lyrics relate to romance and paranoia, the latter being a recurring theme in Jackson's albums.
+According to Tony Perry of The Evening News, lyrically Bad has a "cockiness" and an "arrogant swagger" that was not seen in Jackson's prior releases.
+The lyrics also feature romance and paranoia, the latter being a recurring theme in Jackson's albums.
 "Bad" was originally intended as a duet between Jackson and Prince (and Jackson had also planned duets with Diana Ross, Whitney Houston, Aretha Franklin and Barbra Streisand).
 The song was viewed as a revived "Hit the Road Jack" progression with lyrics that pertain to boasting.
 "Dirty Diana" was viewed by AllMusic's Stephen Thomas Erlewine as misogynistic and its lyrics describing a sexual predator do not aim for the "darkness" of "Billie Jean", instead sounding equally intrigued by and apprehensive of a sexual challenge, while having the opportunity to accept or resist it.
 "Leave Me Alone" was described as a "paranoid anthem".
 "Man in the Mirror" was seen as Jackson going "a step further" and offering "a straightforward homily of personal commitment", which can be seen in the lyrics, "I'm starting with the man in the mirror / I'm asking him to change his ways / And no message could have been any clearer / If you wanna make the world a better place / Take a look at yourself and then make a change."